makaubenson/js-behind-scenes/readme.md

 ##### As an event listener

-- This keyword will always point to the DOM lement the handler is attached to.
+- This keyword will always point to the DOM element the handler is attached to.